Mexican oil giant says no environmental damage from raging Gulf fire

-MEXICO CITY, July 5 (Reuters) - Just days after video of a massive ocean surface blaze near a Pemex oil platform in the Gulf of Mexico went viral, Mexico’s national oil company has declared that environmental damage was avoided due to quick action by its workers.
+MEXICO CITY (Reuters) -Just days after video of a massive ocean surface blaze near a Pemex oil platform in the Gulf of Mexico went viral, Mexico’s national oil company has declared that environmental damage was avoided due to quick action by its workers.

 The July 2 blaze, caught on video apparently from a nearby helicopter, showed bright orange flames jumping out of the water as the fire raged a short distance from the oil platform.
 Pemex has previously said it took more than five hours to fully extinguish the fire.